Q1. What do you mean by agriculture?

 Larger holdings are more suitable for commercial agriculture as in USA, Canada and Australia.

-1. Shifting cultivation is practiced in the thickly forested areas of Amazon basin, tropical Africa, parts of southeast Asia and Northeast India.
+1. Shifting cultivation is practised in the thickly forested areas of Amazon basin, tropical Africa, parts of southeast Asia and Northeast India.

 2. A plot of land is cleared by felling the trees and burning them for cultivation.